What is a Nurse Practitioner?

 How often should I get IVs?

-Most IVs are recommended one to 2 times a week then working up to once a month for maintenance.
+Most IVs are recommended 1-2 times a week then working up to once a month for maintenance.
 Chelation IVs are weekly for however long treatment may take you to remove metals.
 If you have something acute going on and need support, we try to honor same day appointments as best as we can.
 If you have something acute, 2-3 times a week may be recommended until you are in maintenance mode and are able to stay well with one IV per month.

 Will this be painful?